 The Agency relies on a complex technology environment to conduct its operations.
-As a recipient and provider of personal, private and sensitive information, the Agency faces multiple cyber threats including, but not limited to, hacking, viruses, malware, ransomware, phishing, business email compromise, theft, destruction, and other attacks on computers, servers, cloud resources, and other sensitive digital networks, systems, and assets.
-Housing finance authorities and other public finance entities have been targeted by outside third parties, including technically sophisticated, state-sponsored, and other well-resourced actors, attempting to misappropriate assets or information or cause operational disruption and damage.
-Further, third parties, such as hosted solution providers, that provide various technology services to the Agency, could also be a source of security risk in the event of a failure of their own security systems and infrastructure.
+As a recipient and provider of personal, private, and sensitive information, the Agency faces multiple cyber threats including, but not limited to, hacking, viruses, malware, and other attacks on computers and other sensitive digital networks and systems.
+Further, third parties that provide services to the Agency or administer programs on behalf of the Agency could also be a source of security risk in the event of a failure of their own security systems and infrastructure.